kvarak/dnd/docs/_Folk/beastfolk.md

 - **Size**.
 Catfolk tend to be slightly shorter than most humans, with a more slender, athletic build.
 Your size is Medium.

 - **Speed**.
-Your base speed is 30 feet, but drops to 20 feet if carrying over 50 pounds of weight, regardless of any natural Strength bonus.
+Your base speed is 30 ft, but drops to 20 ft if carrying over 50 pounds of weight, regardless of any natural Strength bonus.

   You are much faster dashing on all fours.
-As long as you are unencumbered, and hold nothing in your hands, your speed becomes 40 feet.
+As long as you are unencumbered and hold nothing in your hands, your speed becomes 40 ft.

 - **Low-light Vision**.
 Your feline eyes shine faintly at night, allowing you to make the most of even the smallest amount of ambient light.
-You can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light and an additional 60 ft into darkness as if it were dim light.

 - **Keen Senses**.
-You have proficiency with the Perception skill.
 Catfolk have superior senses, including smell.
+Add the *Perception* skill to your class skills if not already there and gain 1 skill point to spent on that skill.

 - **Natural Climbers**.
 Catfolk have capable claws and an uncanny ability to climb.
 You have advantage on all checks to climb.
 When not wearing heavy armor, you can use your Dexterity in place of your Strength when climbing.